 Application Process for Project Proposals

-The GI Illness biobank and IBD Cohort Requests application form needs to be completed and sent to Dr Carolina Arancibia.
+The GI Illness biobank and IBD Cohort Requests application form needs to be downloaded and completed.
 The form must be saved in the suggested name format NAME_SURNAME_DATE_TGURequestForm.
 Click here GI Illness biobank and IBD Cohort Requests Form to download a form.

 The form must be completely filled in with as much detail as possible to be considered.

 Once a proposal has been submitted, it will be reviewed by an internal committee and a decision/ comments will be sent back to the PI and/or the person who submitted the form.

 Any existing sub-projects wishing to make amendments can do so by filling in this form with their existing project proposal and the amendments clearly marked in RED lettering.

 A formal approval letter will be sent to the PI of the project, as well as a conduct form.
 Projects may only start collecting samples under our ethics once they have received approval either by email or by formal approval letter.

 The application deadline is before the first Thursday of every month.